-The first step towards doing this is developing our own confidence to sing and dance alongside children.
-Our packs are beginner friendly and easy to use.
-You don’t need to have a qualification in music or dance to teach successfully!
+The first step is to develop our own confidence to sing and dance alongside your children.
+Our packs are beginner friendly and easy to use so you don’t need to have a qualification in music or dance to teach successfully!

 The second step is knowing how to find mathematics in music, valuing sound and movement patterns, and understanding their relevance to maths learning and development.

-Practical Music and Maths Activites for you to try
+Practical Music and Maths Activities for you to try

 Developing sequencing skills and keeping the beat: